Jacob Smith (fur trader): Fort Mackinac Mission

 In July 1812, Smith embarked upon a journey to Fort Mackinac in an attempt to alert Porter Hanks about a potential British attack at Mackinac Island after learning about the American declaration of war against Great Britain.
 British commanders found out about the declaration of war many days before Americans in Detroit did, let alone the commanding officer on Mackinac Island.
 Smith clashed with the Detroit Postmaster, James Abbott, whom he accused of intentionally delaying the mission.
 Abbott denied Smith's mission was government business, which resulted in a national controversy after the fact.

-Smith left Detroit traveling alongside three Native Americans, one of whom was a young Ottawa carrying an important wampum with a message from his chief that advised the northern Michigan Indians not to join the British cause in the war.
+Smith left Detroit traveling alongside three Native Americans, one of whom was a young Odawa carrying an important wampum with a message from his chief that advised the northern Michigan Indians not to join the British cause in the war.
 When Smith arrived in Saginaw along his journey he met with veteran fur trader Charles Girard to disclose that he was carrying letters for American authorities on Mackinac Island alerting them of the war declaration.

 However, Smith was detained by pro-British Indians in Saginaw on the suspicion that he was working on behalf of the United States.
 Knowing of this possibility, Smith had prepared by hiding the American orders and wearing a British military breast plate underneath his clothing.
 When he revealed to the Indians the British breast plate, they presumed him to be a British agent and were assured he was not working with the Americans.
 This act of foresight by Smith allowed him to trick the Saginaw tribe into releasing him as he told them he was going north on a mission for the British Army.

 While the Indians followed Smith and his compatriots to make sure he told the truth, Smith told Girard that if his true identity was compromised to ensure the return of the American orders to Postmaster Abbott in Detroit.
 The Indians eventually stopped following Smith and he ultimately reached Mackinac.
 However, unknown to Smith was that the fort had been taken by the British just days earlier.
 Flying an American flag on the canoe to the island, Smith was taken prisoner by British forces.
 Smith's imprisonment did not last long as he hired three Indians to smuggle himself and his crew out.
 Hiding in canoes down the Au Sable River, Girard and Smith eventually made it back to Detroit.